 “I thought with talking to brokers that everyone was doing that and that it was maybe an overused tactic,” Ken said.
 “I was encouraged by my coaches, Daniel and Hayden, to focus on developing those relationships and getting used to talking to people who were players in the market, starting with local brokers.
 Because that would be a really good exercise.
 I kind of yawned at the prospect of doing that, but I did it anyway because I trusted them, that they've been here, and they've done this before and all of that.
 So that's what I did.”

 In doing this, Ken was able to create a rapport with these brokers and ensure that he was one of the first to see some of the best deals available.
 It’s also important to note that there are more resources than just BizBuySell available, but it requires doing some research to find a good business for sale.
 Google local brokers first and expand your search from there.

-  Refining his pitch over time to a variety of different brokers actually led Ken to an ideal situation for any business buyer: he was able to see two businesses that hadn’t even hit the market yet and have two businesses under APA.
+Refining his pitch over time to various brokers led Ken to an ideal situation for any business buyer: he could see two businesses that hadn’t even hit the market yet and have two businesses under APA.

 Evolving Your Pitch